Mindset & Philosophy · Mind

 The brain did not evolve for the beach.
 It evolved for the climb.

-If endless comfort isn't the answer, what is?
+If endless comfort doesn't work, what does?

 Eighty-five years of Harvard data, one finding: relationship quality predicts longevity.